-Other types of industrial dryers include tray dryers and steam tube dryers.
-The former, also called vacuum dryers or vacuum tray dryers, are industrial dryers that are used routinely for pharmaceutical purposes.
-Specifically, they are used to dry high-grade, temperature and oxygen-sensitive products, as well as hygroscopic substances and lumpy, glutinous products with low pomposity.
+Tray dryers, also called vacuum dryers or vacuum tray dryers, are industrial dryers that are used routinely for pharmaceutical purposes.
+Specifically, they are used to dry high-grade, temperature, and oxygen-sensitive products, as well as hygroscopic substances and lumpy, glutinous products with low pomposity.

-Steam tube dryers are a variation on the rotary dryer; they tumble materials inside a rotating cylinder that is attached to a series of small internal tubes that effectively increase heat transfer area.
+Steam tube dryers are a variation of the rotary dryer; they tumble materials inside a rotating cylinder that is attached to a series of small internal tubes that effectively increase heat transfer area.

 In addition to these dryer types, there are some dryers out there that are designed for very specific purposes, such as sludge dryers, biosolids dryers, suspension/paste dryers and dispersion dryers.